OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 Interrupts are are a more effecient way of reading input.
 Instead of continously reading the input (polling), we only read it when there's a change or when it is at a certain state (`HIGH` or `LOW`).
 A `CHANGE` could be defined as the `RISING` (`LOW` to `HIGH`) and/or `FALLING` (`HIGH` to `LOW`) edge of the input signal.
 Interrupts reduces the need of extra computational process and saves a lot time.

-In the first line of the `setup()` we attach a interupt to a pin using the build-in Arduino function `attachInterrupt()`.
+In the first line of the `setup()` we attach a interupt to a pin using the built-in Arduino function `attachInterrupt()`.
 This function takes in three parameters.
-The first parameter is the pin number of a digital pin coverted to an interrupt pin using another build-in function digitalPinToInterrupt(pin).
+The first parameter is the pin number of a digital pin coverted to an interrupt pin using another built-in function digitalPinToInterrupt(pin).

 The second parameter is the interrupt service routine (ISR).
 The ISR is a special kind of function which is called when the interrupt triggers.
 In our example, it's the `setLED()` function which turns on LED or turn all LEDs off if all the LEDs are lit.
 An ISR function have a few limitations.
 It must be short and fast, which means time delay should not be used.
 In addition, ISR does not have parameters and should not return any output value.